Healthy Homes Assessment Mornington

 Draught Stopping Mornington

-If a draught could be noticed from gaps that are not adequate or holes or holes, it needs to be closed.
+If a draught could be perceived as a result of gaps or holes, it needs to be closed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections